circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

     steps:
       # ... steps for building/testing app ...

-      - setup_docker_engine
+      - setup_remote_docker
 ```

-When `setup_docker_engine` executes, a remote environment will be created, and your current [primary container][primary-container] will be configured to use it.
+When `setup_remote_docker` executes, a remote environment will be created, and your current [primary container][primary-container] will be configured to use it.
 Then, any docker-related commands you use will be safely executed in this new environment.

 ### Example
 Here's an example where we build and push a Docker image for our [demo docker project](https://github.com/circleci/cci-demo-docker):